 a.
 Esau the father of the Edomites: Edom and the Edomites are mentioned some 130 times in the Bible.
 They were an important group of neighbors to Israel.

-Š Herod the Great - the one who tried to kill the young child Jesus - was an Edomite.
-From the time Islam conquered the Middle East, the region has been virtually unoccupied, except for a few Bedouins and military outposts.
+· From the time Islam conquered the Middle East, the region has been mostly unoccupied, except for a few Bedouins and military outposts.
 It has been brought to nothing, as Obadiah had prophesied (the entire book of Obadiah records an extended prophecy against Edom).

 b.
-The Edomites in Mount Seir: The Edomites also held the rock city of Petra, which can only be reached through a narrow, winding gorge.
+The Edomites in Mount Seir: The Edomites also held the rock city of Petra, or at least its early version.
+This city can only be reached through a narrow, winding gorge.
 Petra was so defensible that it was said that a dozen men could protect Petra against a whole army.

 2. (10-43) The descendants of Edom and the chiefs of the Edomites.